Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 And that cold air outbreak is also connected to the polar vortex?

 It is.
-Again all of this cold air is kind of circulating around the Northern latitudes of the globe, and occasionally a chunk of it will break off and spread south.
+Again, all of this cold air is kind of circulating around the Northern latitudes of the globe, and occasionally a chunk of it will break off and spread south.
 It's very much the same dynamic that we're experiencing now.

 Is there anything new about this?
 The term "polar vortex" seems to have started being used more often, at least by NPR, around 2014.